Larry Ellison glows under shine of America's Cup

-SAN FRANCISCO For Larry Ellison, the only thing better than winning the America's Cup is winning it against all odds.
+SAN FRANCISCO, Sept 25 For Larry Ellison, the only thing better than winning the America's Cup is winning it against all odds.

 Ellison's Oracle Team USA was within an inch of losing the world's oldest international sporting trophy to Emirates Team New Zealand just a week ago, only to come back on Thursday with the eighth straight race it needed to retain the Cup.